<< Previous | Story Intro | Return to Stories | Next >>

 She started trembling.
 "I guess Daniel should hear it, then I won't have to repeat it," she said, her voice flat.
 Here it comes.
 The end to this beautiful, amazing dream.
 I should have known it wouldn't last.
 It's too perfect…too absolutely perfect.

 He could see it in her eyes.
 She was terrified.
 She was certain that he was going to leave her.
 Like everyone else who'd cared for her had done all through her life.
 Whenever things became bad for her, she found herself alone.
 He wanted to yell out his anger.
-He wanted to confront the gods that would allow such horrors to happen to an innocent child.
+He wanted to confront the gods who would allow such horrors to happen to an innocent child.
 To his Casey!

 Janet looked up at Daniel.
 Saw the love in his blue eyes as he looked at the young blonde woman.
 "Honey, I can guarantee that nothing said in my office is going to affect how much he loves you.
 In fact, I predict that he's going to be angry, not at you, but at the people who were supposed to be taking care of you."